oemer95/Jadex-DJL/README.md

-# RL-BDI Deep Q Learning in JadeX agents
+# RL-BDI Deep Q-Learning DQN in JadeX Software-Agents
-Integration of Reinforcement Learning into the BDI architecture
+Integration of Deep Reinforcement Learning into the BDI architecture

-This is the repo for our project integrating DRL into the cognitive bdi agent architecture.
+This is the implementation of the BDI-DRL architecture proposed in the paper: "TBA" published in "TBA.

+In this project, the integration of DRL into the cognitive BDI Agent architecture is considered as an hybrid approach to combine symbolic AI and Deep Neural Networks, known s Neuro-Symbolic AI.

 We use Jadex for the cognitve agent architecture and consider trip requests from a bike sharing company.
 We compare the learning integration approach with the informed utility based approach.
 Our results are shown into the following quality measures.
 Furthermore,